1927 Auckland Rugby League season: Huntly v Newton

+For Huntly, winger Stan Raynor scored a try on fulltime with his brother George converting it to give a strong Huntly side the win.
+Huntly had a strong forward pack with future New Zealand representatives Tom Timms, James Jones, and Bob Stephenson in it.

-Devonport v Ponsonby
+Devonport v Ponsonby (Mayors Unemployment Relief Fund)

 The final match of the season was one played by Devonport against Ponsonby for charity.
-The money raised was given to the Mayor's unemployment fund.
+The money raised was given to the Mayor's unemployment relief fund.
+Due to other events on during the day there was only time to play two 30 minute spells.
+The day raised around 250 pounds for the fund.

-Other matches
+Additional Matches

 Representative season

-The Auckland teams for the season were to be selected by Ernie Asher, E.V.
-Fox, and A Blakey.
+The Auckland teams for the season were to be selected by Ernie Asher, Edward Vincent Fox, and Alan Blakey.
 The Auckland representative team won 6 of its 7 matches.
 They began the year with a victory over the Auckland representatives of the New Zealand team which had toured the England and recently returned home.
 They went on a 4 match tour during the year which saw victories over Canterbury, West Coast, Otago, and Wellington.
 They then played home matches against Buller and South Auckland.
+Buller was coached by former New Zealand and Auckland player Bill Davidson.
 They beat Buller easily but then lost the Northern Union Challenge Cup after a loss to South Auckland.

 Representative fixtures

 The first representative fixture of the season was played on 30 April between Auckland and the Auckland members of the 1926 New Zealand touring team of England.